 Who decides how much vaccine each state gets, and how are those allocations determined?

-The U.S. government allocates vaccines to 64 jurisdictions, including all states and territories, based on population.
+The U.S. government allocates vaccines to 64 jurisdictions, including all states and territories, based on adult population.
 Each state establishes its own policies regarding prioritization and distribution.
-As supplies increase, a number of pharmacies are receiving allocations directly from the U.S. government through a new partnership with independent pharmacy networks called the Federal Retail Pharmacy Program
+As supplies increase, a number of pharmacies are receiving allocations directly from the U.S. government through a new partnership with independent pharmacy networks called the Federal Retail Pharmacy Program.

 Who’s getting the vaccine first, and what’s the sequence for other groups?